 In September 2013, we submitted a pre-IND package to the FDA for ORMD-0901, our oral exenatide capsule, for a Phase II clinical trial on healthy volunteers and type 2 diabetic patients.
-In August 2015, we began an ex-US non-FDA clinical trial on type 2 diabetic patients.
-The trial was completed during the second quarter of calendar year 2016 and indicated positive results as it showed ORMD-0901 to be safe and well tolerated and also demonstrated encouraging efficacy data.
-We completed a toxicology study in March 2017 and anticipate receiving the final report during the third quarter of calendar year 2017 and expect to file an IND and move directly into a pharmacokinetics study followed by a large Phase II trial in the United States.
+In August 2015, we began a non-FDA clinical trial outside of the United States on type 2 diabetic patients.
+The trial was completed during the second quarter of calendar year 2016 and indicated positive results as it showed ORMD-0901 to be safe and well tolerated and demonstrated encouraging efficacy data.
+We completed a three-month pre-clinical toxicology study in March 2017 and the final report will be submitted to the FDA with our IND.
+We expect to file an IND during the first quarter of calendar year 2018 and move directly into a small pharmacokinetics study on healthy volunteers followed by a large Phase II trial on type 2 diabetic patients which will be conducted in the United States under an IND.